mfroute/halouma.github.io/index.md

 Given these p values we can only reject the null hypothesis for **mean black thresholds**, suggesting bias in black thresholds for blue states.
 The rest of p values are small but not low enough to reject the null hypotheses.

 ## Prediction model
 We also trained models on the data that predict the normalised, weighted average for both hit rate and threshold.
-Our goal was to see whether it associated a significant coefficient to parameters like the party of the state.
-No such coefficient were found, with large pvalue that cannot allow us to conclude anything.
+Our goal was to check whether a significant coefficient was associated to certain parameters such as the party of the state.
+No such coefficient was found, and large p-values did not allow us to conclude anything.

 ## Our first observations
 Oops.
 Apparently there is a significant difference according to our statistical tests.
 But it's not obvious!
 How can we sharpen our study?